 Our airport representative will be receiving you at Tribhuvan International airport, Kathmandu and s/he will be displaying an Ace the Himalaya signboard outside the airport terminal.
 You will be then transferred to your respective hotel in our private tourist vehicle.

 Note: If you arrive after 4 pm you will be briefed by our airport representative/guide about the trek on the way to hotel.
 But if you arrive earlier than 4 pm, we will host a pre-trek meeting in our office and introduce you to your trekking guide.
 Please seek this opportunity to ask questions about your trek.
 We will also supply you with our trek duffel bag and cap.
 For the meeting, please make sure you bring your passport, three copies of passport-size photos and a readable copy of your travel insurance policy.
 During this meeting, please clear the due balance if any, and sign the legally binding trip form as well as the non-liability disclaimer.

-Overnight at a three-star hotel.
+Overnight at a five-star hotel.
 No meals included.